 Other income and expense should be about $250 million, as we expect to realize more gains from our equities portfolio.

-in the transition, Chris along with our chief accounting officer, Frank Brod, will be hosting a conference call
+the transition, Chris along with our chief accounting officer, Frank Brod, will be hosting a conference call in early

-in early August to discuss these changes, present historical restated financial results, and share Q1 guidance converted
+August to discuss these changes, present historical restated financial results, and share Q1 guidance converted to

 And with that, let’s go to Q&A.

 CHRIS SUH: Thanks, Amy.

 HEATHER BELLINI, Goldman Sachs: Great.
 Thank you very much for taking the question.